About David Hostetler

-A wood carver and bronze sculptor of works capturing the female form, he is also a professor emeritus of Ohio University.
-His art career spans more than 61 years, progressing from folk images to stylized forms.
-In addition to the art and academic worlds, he has explored farming, founding an art museum, drumming in a jazz band and collecting Americana.
+A wood carver and bronze sculptor of works capturing the female form, he was also a professor emeritus of Ohio University.
+His art career spanned more than 67 years, progressing from folk images to stylized forms.
+In addition to the art and academic worlds, he explored farming, founding an art museum, drumming in a jazz band and collecting Americana.
 His works appear in more than 25 museums and galleries, including the Museum of Fine Arts in Boston, the Milwaukee Museum and the Butler Institute of American Art in Youngstown, Ohio.
-Pieces in public collections can be found from Nantucket and New Mexico to the Netherlands.
+Pieces in public collections can be found from Nantucket to New York.

-WHERE Hostetler and his wife, Susan Crehan Hostetler, live on a 40-acre farm outside Athens, Ohio during the winter months and in Nantucket, Mass., during the summer, where they own a gallery and where he plays drums in his own jazz band.
+Hostetler and his wife, Susan Crehan Hostetler, lived on a 40-acre farm outside Athens, Ohio during the winter months and in Nantucket, Mass., during the summer, where they own a gallery and where he played drums in his own jazz band.

 Athens: P.O.
 Box 989, Athens, OH 45701; (740) 593-8180